OkbaSalman/load-testing-comparison/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as needed for your own projects.

-Thank you for using and contributing to this Simple CRUD API project!
+Thank you for using and contributing to this project!
 If you have any questions or issues, please don't hesitate to open an issue or reach out to me.